Understanding the Party Wall Process in Cornwall and Devon

 - 4 min read

 The Party Wall Act 1996 provides a legal framework to mediate disputes between adjoining property owners when building work is to be done.
 This might include anything from extensions to major renovations.
-The law aims to minimise conflict and enhance communication between neighbors and contractors.
+The law aims to minimise conflict and enhance communication between neighbours and contractors.

 When a homeowner (the building owner) wishes to start construction that affects a party wall or party structure, they must notify the adjoining owners.
 This notice is critical; it raises awareness and sets expectations.
 If either party has concerns, they can appoint a party wall surveyor to mediate the situation.
 The surveyor's role is not only to act as a professional intermediary but also to ensure that the emotional landscape is navigated carefully.